How to Edit Drone Photos

 After shooting with DJI’s Mavic 2 Zoom since September of 2018, I’ve noticed a few things.
 The Dynamic Range can be difficult to work with and it doesn’t perform well in low-light.
 Shadows are often muddied and the images never appear as sharp as I’d like them to in-camera.
 This of course becomes painfully obvious while editing.

 Luckily, you can adjust and compensate using Lightroom and Photoshop.
-I’ve outlined my editing workflow for DJI drones below.
+I’ve outlined an editing workflow introduced to me by my good friend James Sullivan (@Cultural_Ambassador) for DJI drones below.
 NOTE: this is not a Lightroom tutorial so I don’t go into detail on my LR settings while color correcting / color grading.

 Before we get started there are a few things you’ll need to do for setup: